gabrielmcg/vp-netlify-test/backup-restore/backup-ucp-dtr.md

 **Warning:** To create a consistent backup, the backup command **temporarily stops the UCP containers running on the node where the backup is being performed**.
 User resources, such as services, containers, and stacks are not affected by this operation and will continue to operate as expected.
 Any long-lasting `docker exec`, `docker logs`, `docker events`, or `docker attach` operations on the affected manager node will be disconnected.

-For more information on UCP backup, see the Docker documentation at [https://docs.docker.com/datacenter/ucp/3.0/guides/admin/backups-and-disaster-recovery/](https://docs.docker.com/datacenter/ucp/3.0/guides/admin/backups-and-disaster-recovery/)
+For more information on UCP backup, see the Docker documentation at [https://docs.docker.com/ee/ucp/admin/backups-and-disaster-recovery/](https://docs.docker.com/ee/ucp/admin/backups-and-disaster-recovery/)

 ## Backing up the Docker Trusted Registry (DTR)

-When you backup DTR, you save the data/metadata outlined in [\#backup-dtr-data-meta-table-content](#backup-dtr-data-meta-table-content):
+When you backup DTR, you save the data/metadata outlined in Table 23:

+**Table 23.** DTR data backed up

 |Data|Backed up?|Description|
 |:---|:---------|:----------|